Theme of the Week: Pleasures that Really Satisfy

 But something is desperately wrong when our impression of God is mainly about things he is against, real or imagined, and not about what he is for.
 And please don't get me wrong: God is against plenty of sinful behaviors, but he is for many more healthy ways of living, including real pleasure.
 Most certainly, he is for people to know him and experience all of life—not as guilt but as gift.

-Adapted from the book The God of Yes: How Faith Makes All Things New by Jud Wilhite.
-Copyright © 2014 by Jud Wilhite.
-Reprinted by permission of FaithWords.
+Adapted from The God of Yes: How Faith Makes All Things New ©2014 by Jud Wilhite.
+Used by permission of FaithWords.
 All rights reserved.

 Prayer for the Week

 Heavenly Father, forgive me when I seek pleasures that will never fulfill or satisfy me.
-May I seek you more than anything else—the giver of all that is good, enjoyable, and truly pleasurable.
+May I seek you more than anything else.

 Use your Men of Integrity login to easily comment on this article.